 High-end machines are made for 1440p and 4K gaming.
 The computer should maintain 60-90 FPS in demanding games at 1440p.
 For 4K, it should be around 40 – 60 FPS.

 A high-end PC can run the latest AAA games at 100+ FPS at 1080p.
-Some older eSports titles should easily run at over 200 FPS, justifying a 240 Hz or 360 Hz monitor.
+Some older eSports titles should easily run at over 200 FPS, justifying a monitor of 240 Hz or 360 Hz.

 If the PC comes bundled with a branded gaming keyboard, mouse, headphones, speakers, etc., that’s also a plus.